 "T.J. is constantly teased about his diminutive stature - that is until the Polaris springs a deadly fuel link and only a man T.J.'s size can affect the repairs to save the ship and its crew."

-On this day in 1960, Rod Serling through open the door for another look into The Twilight Zone.
+On this day in 1960 (in the U.S.), Rod Serling through open the door for another look into The Twilight Zone.
 "The Fever" was the seventeenth episode of the program's first season, and here's the plot summary from IMDB.com:

 "An elderly man catches gambling fever from a slot machine that he believes is calling his name."